Invisible disability: Impact

 Some employees with an invisible disability choose not to disclose their diagnosis with their employer, due to social stigma directed at people with disabilities, either in the workplace or in society in general.
 This may occur when a psychiatric disability is involved, or a number of other medical conditions that are invisible.
 Researchers in the human resources field may need to take this non-disclosure into account when carrying out studies.
 Many people who think of those with a disability generally consider them lower to middle class due to their medical costs, and also because many people with disabilities often lack reliable, full-time employment.
 According to one US survey, 74% of individuals with a disability do not use a wheelchair or other aids that may visually portray their disability.
 A 2011 survey found that 88% of people with an invisible disability had negative views of disclosing their disability to employers.
+A 2022 study on disabled students found that those with invisible disabilities felt less supported by their educational institution than their visible counterparts.
+Students with visible disabilities are more likely to identify as disabled and disclose their identity compared to students with invisible disabilities.
 Data from the Bureau of Labor Statistics in 2017 states that the unemployment rate for individuals with an invisible disability is higher than those without one.
 The unemployment rate for people with a disability was 9.2%, while the rate of those without was less than half of this at only 4.2%.
 BBC states that people with HIV specifically have an unemployment rate three times higher than those without HIV.
+Lower call-back rates have been observed in job applicants who choose to disclose their disability to possible employers.

 Beyond the work force, Bureau of Labor Statistics data also showed that individuals with an invisible disability are also less likely to receive a bachelor's degree or higher education.
+People with disabilities are more likely to face difficulty accessing financial support; a UK study reports that disabled people pay approximately £583 average per month out of pocket on additional costs regarding their disability.
+A news feature in the journal Nature interviewed a US individual with chronic fatigue syndrome who reported attending 117 doctor appointments and paying US$18 000 in out-of-pocket expenses in 2017 alone.
+Health insurance may not cover treatment, especially if it is experimental.